9 Toddler Sleep Problems (And How to Deal)

 9 common toddler sleep problems

 Here’s a myth that needs to be debunked: sleep problems go away when babies grow into toddlers.
-After working with over 40,000 families, we’ve learned that’s simply not true!
+After working with over 50,000 families over the last 15+ years, we’ve learned that’s simply not true!
 Yes, some babies will outgrow their sleep problems, but far more babies who take short naps and wake often at night simply grow into toddlers who take short naps and wake often at night.
 Here’s something else: while some sleep problems are universal, regardless of your baby’s age, other sleep problems are unique to toddlerhood.
 That’s why it’s key to know what kinds of toddler sleep issues you may be facing as your baby enters the toddler years.
 Keep reading to learn the top 9 toddler sleep problems, and how to cope.

 9 Common Toddler Sleep Problems (And How To Cope With Them)